The Teacher Trap - Going Abroad and Getting Stuck as an ESL Teacher

 Teaching a will make you a master of public speaking.
 You'll know how to command a room, you'll be comfortable being in front of people and you'll understand how to structure a 30 minute+ presentation.

 All these skills will prove helpful in ways you may not even see.
-When I'm on camera some say I'm a bit of a natural at it and I do think I have an aptitute that others don't have.
+When I'm on camera some say I'm a bit of a natural at it and I do think I have an aptitude that others don't have.
 But my time teaching definitely made me better on camera than I would have been otherwise.

 Transform your life for the better

-Going abroad can help lay the foundation to piviot into something else much better.
+Going abroad can help lay the foundation to pivot into something else much better.
 Be that an online business, a masters degree and working a cool job at a company or landing a position at a great international school.

 It all starts with taking that risk and going abroad for the first time.
 I can't say it will be easy.
 Maybe you're a goofy, socially awkward guy (many of which I meet).
 Like the old saying goes: